 My kids go back to school in just over a month and I’m just about ready.
 Summer is awesome for sure, but by about early-August I’m ready to start getting back into a routine, the one we threw out the window during the last week of school.
 So while I’m getting my back-to-school ducks in a row, I’ll share with you my must-haves for staying sane and semi-organized during this time of year.
 If you can add to the list, lay it on me!

 You guys, my kids start school SO early.
 They get on the bus at 7:13am and that bus is already mostly full when they hop on, so some of those kids are getting on at 6-something.
 For the love of learning, why????
 It’s too early in my book.
 So coffee to jump start me and get my eyes opened is numero uno on my list.
-My Keurig is basically my BFF and I shop for all my k-cups at Cross Country Cafe.
-They have a huge selection, weekly sales, and shipping is free on orders of $59 or more.
-It’s a morning win, and afternoon too, because by 3pm I’m fighting off a nap.
+My Keurig is basically my BFF and I and living on these dark roast varieties.

 Kids come home with so. much. paperwork.
 Each of mine have an art folder like this one and the stuff we end up keeping gets filed in there.
 They’re great for keeping special projects and those A+ tests organized by year and safe from being crumpled up.